 We use a DCF methodology to value Telecom Italia's domestic business.
-We use a WACC of 7.3% (from 6.9% previously), based on a risk-free rate of 2.5% (unchanged), a market risk premium of 4.5% (unchanged), and a levered beta of 2.0 (from 1.6, assuming a higher debt-to-capital ratio of 50%, from 40% previously).
-We bring in TI's Brazilian asset, TIM Participações (TIMP3 BZ, BRL15.0, Hold), at the current market price.
+We use a WACC of 7.3%, based on a risk-free rate of 2.5% (unchanged), a market risk premium of 4.5% (unchanged), and a levered beta of 2.0 (unchanged).
+We bring in TI's Brazilian asset, TIM Participações (TIMP3 BZ, BRL14.5, in Tl's Brazilian asset, TIM Participações (TIMP3 BZ, BRL14.5, Hold, covered by Christopher Recouso), at the current market price.
 We use a terminal value growth rate of 0% in view of the macro and competitive pressures.